-Generally, rent is freely negotiable.
-However, excessive rent above a certain level compared to the usual rent is prohibited.
+Rent is generally freely negotiable.
+However, excessive rent above a certain level when compared to the usual rent is prohibited.
 If rent is about double the rent customarily in place, the internal lease may be ineffective due to usury (paragraph 1, section 138, Civil Code).
-Agreeing excessive rent, taking advantage of and exploiting the other party's exigence, is also prohibited.
+Agreeing excessive rent, taking advantage of and exploiting the other party's exigence, are also prohibited.